andifalk/springio25-security-workshop/labs/passkeys/README.md

 Start the application in your IDE or using the maven spring boot plugin with `./mvnw springboot:run`.

-Now navigate your browser to https://server.test:8443.
+Now navigate your browser to [https://server.test:8443](https://server.test:8443).
 First, you need to log in with the user credentials user/password.
 Now you should see a welcome page with the following links:

 - **Register**: Click on this link to register your user for a Passkey (using Keychain on Mac, Browser, 1Password, etc.)
 - **Hello**: This calls a testing API that welcomes you as a user
 - **Log Out**: Force a logout, i.e., to test logging in using a passkey

+The remainder of the lab is the same as in Lab 1.
+You can follow the same steps as in Lab 1 to test the Passkey authentication.